Permitted Development vs Planning PermissionLearn More

 At Adara, we are a team of both creative architects and former local authority planners all working within the same office.
 When our design and planning skills are combined, we can come up with very creative solutions to overcome the most complex planning constraints which is why our success rate is so high.

 In terms of how our unique process works, we first arrange a free consultation with your dedicated planning consultant to discuss your ideas, local planning policies, and your budget.
-After the advice stage our experienced architects will create a full set of plans which not only bring all your ideas to life, but also meet all the relevant planning requirements.
+After the planning advice stage our experienced architects will create a full set of plans which not only bring all your ideas to life, but also meet all the relevant planning requirements.
 Once you have agreed the final set of plans your dedicated planning consultant will submit the application and then wait only 8 weeks for it to be approved.